gutenbergtools/gutenbergsite/site/help/new_website.md

 ### General reporting of errors

-First, if you find a error, typo, etc. within an eBook you can report it using the [regular mechanisms](/help/errata.html).
+First, if you find an error, typo, etc. within an eBook you can report it using the [regular mechanisms](/help/errata.html).
 The eBooks themselves are exactly the same on this new site as on the old (i.e., the exact same files).

 If you are not sure how to report a problem you find, it's fine to just email help2020@pglaf.org.
 It will get to the right person.